 The most affordable treadmills aren’t motorized and don’t come with a moving belt but one that you manually move with your feet as you walk or run.
 It provides a good cheaper option.

-With recumbent exercise bikes understandably you don’t get the option of motorized at any price range so in this respect of those priced under $200 version is similar to a more expensive but with few options.
+With recumbent exercise bikes understandably you don’t get the option of motorized at all price ranges so in this respect of those less expensive version is similar to a more expensive one but with fewer options.
 In terms of pedaling functionality they may not be as smooth nor do you get the same level of resistance at the top end of resistance .

 Of course you don’t get the bell and whistles such as pre-set programs, speakers etc.